Follow Italianism

 Myth 5: Women on the transmission line make you lose your right to Italian citizenship?

-Reality: Until 1983, children of Italian women born before 1948 faced restrictions in having the Italian citizenship recognized, due to a legislative failure.
+Reality: Until 1983, children of Italian women born before 1948 faced restrictions in having their Italian citizenship recognized, due to a legislative loophole.

 Only in 1975 and 1983 did the Italian Supreme Court annul this rule as unconstitutional.
 However, for cases prior to 1948, administrative interpretation maintained restrictions.

-Therefore, descendants of women born before this date still need to go through the courts to obtain the Italian citizenship.
+Therefore, descendants of women born before this date still need to go through the legal system to obtain Italian citizenship.

 Myth 6: I need to correct the name and surname of the Italian and his descendants on all certificates